Let's Get Energised!

 Sound energy is the movement of energy through substances.
 It moves in waves and is produced when a force makes an object or substance vibrate.
 There is usually much less energy in sound than in other forms of energy.Let's go! >

-Elastic energy is a form of potential energy which is stored in an elastic object - such as a coiled spring or a stretched elastic band.
+Elastic energy is a form of potential energy that is stored in an elastic object - such as a coiled spring or a stretched elastic band.
 Elastic objects store elastic energy when a force causes them to be stretched or squashed.Let's go! >

 Gravitational energy is a form of potential energy.
-It is energy associated with gravity or gravitational force – in other words, the energy held by an object when it is in a high position compared to a lower position.Let's go! >
+It is an energy associated with gravity or gravitational force – in other words, the energy held by an object when it is in a high position compared to a lower position.Let's go! >

 What Do You Mean?

 Energy is never created and never destroyed.

 Energy can be transferred from one object to another.

 Energy comes in many different forms, which can generally be divided into two main types: potential energy and kinetic energy.

 Each type of energy can be converted into any other type of energy.